mattcarlotta/nvi/README.md

 # a hash sign after a key is a literal '#' (not a comment)
 CHANNEL=#why-is-this-bug-occuring

-# single or double quoted values after a key are stripped from the value
+# single or double quotes after a key are stripped from the value,
-# but inner whitespace and characters are preserved as is
+# but the inner whitespace and characters are preserved as is
 DOUBLE_QUOTES="     hello world     "

-# single quoted values will not interpolate ${KEY}
+# single quoted values after a key WILL NOT interpolate ${KEY}
 SINGLE_QUOTES='abc${NOT_AN_INTERPOLATED_KEY}'

-# double quoted values after a key will interpolate ${KEY}
+# double quoted values after a key WILL interpolate ${KEY}
 GOODBYE="I will never say ${GREETING} ever again"

-# single or double qoutes within a value are not stripped and are treated
+# single or double qoutes within a value after a key are not stripped
-# as literal characters
+# and are treated as literal characters
 MESSAGE=she said "hello world" in death
 RESPONSE=then he said 'goodbye my love' in life

-# an explicitly empty quoted value is allowed, but a bare 'KEY=' without
+# an explicitly empty quoted value after a key is allowed, but a
-# a value is an error
+# bare 'KEY=' without a value is an error
 EMPTY_OK=""

-# a shell-style export prefix is stripped
+# a POSIX shell-style export prefix is stripped
 export EXPORTED=value

+# a POSIX shell-style default ':-' value after a key is supported
-# ${KEY:-default} substitutes the default when KEY is unset or empty
+# for an interpolated ${KEY} (it's used when the KEY is unset or empty)
 RETRIES=${MAX_RETRIES:-3}

 # backslash-newline continues a multiline value